Keeping a Watchful Eye on your Digital Footprint with Digital Content Tracking

 How?
 Many of the solutions fall into these categories:

 - Reverse Imaging Technology – This technology takes an image and analyzes the pixels for key visual characteristics that make them “findable” across the internet.
-There are some free options, good for one off searches, such as Google Reverse Image and TinEye.
-There are also the more user-friendly tools designed for marketers – such as FADEL’s Content Tracking Software – that will find all public images across designated sites and then automatically match those against your own image database.
+There are some free options, good for one off searches, such as Google Reverse Image, Google Cloud Vision and TinEye.
+There are also the more user-friendly tools designed for marketers – such as FADEL’s Brand Vision – Content Tracking Software – that will find all public images and videos across designated sites and then automatically match those against your own content storage or DAM.
 Paired with web crawlers, searches will be conducted across websites, social sites and e-commerce sites.
 These are good for volume searches and monitoring, ease of use and reporting.

 - Digital Watermarking – Another paid option is to digitally watermark your images through a vendor or service.
 These are physical yet invisible markings that are then traced by the vendor’s bots that crawl the web to pick them up.
 These however don’t typically find images across social media platforms such as Facebook, Twitter, Instagram and others so are better for general internet site searches.